onestardao/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 ## 7. AI and WFGY engineering spec

 This block describes how Q043 can be turned into engineering modules for AI systems within WFGY, at the effective layer.
+None of these modules require access to or reveal any deep TU axioms; they only consume and produce effective-layer summaries and tension scores.

 ### 7.1 Training signals